 This paper follows a long literature that exploits cross-sectional variation to study the elasticity of taxable income.
 (Saez, Slemrod and Gruber (2012), Chetty et. al. (2014)) I depart from it in two respects.
-First, the magnitude of treatment is constant across workers of different incomes, which enables heterogeneity analyses.
-Second, the data are from a country with high level of informality, a phenomena that is pervasive in the world but absent in prior empirical work.
-These two characteristics enable estimation of the novel empirical evidence on the effect of informality on taxable income responses, which supports the theoretical relationship between them (Gordon and Li (2009), Beasly and Persson (2014)).
+First, the magnitude of my treatment is constant across workers of different incomes, which enables heterogeneity analyses.
+Second, the data are from a country with significant levels of informal employment.
+These two characteristics enable the estimation of the novel empirical evidence on the effect of informality on taxable income responses, which supports the theoretical relationship between them (Gordon and Li (2009), Beasly and Persson (2014)).